surajrao2003/Resnet_Chest_Xray/README.md

    a) Modifying the original ResNet-18 into ResNet-14 and training from scratch

-   b) Modifying a pre-trained ResNet-18 and fine-tuning
+   b) Modifying the pre-trained ResNet-18 and fine-tuning

 Dataset:- https://www.kaggle.com/datasets/tolgadincer/labeled-chest-xray-images